kunilovskaya/parcorp/README.md

 - make them more comparable and balanced
 - filter noise

+(2) ideas for scaping own parallel data from the web and bulding a corpus from them, inc. automating google-translator

-(2) produce corpus stats for structured and cleaned plain text collection (or parsed texts)
+(3) produce corpus stats for structured and cleaned plain text collection (or parsed texts)

-(3) parse the raw multi-lingual data structured as a tree of folders
+(4) parse the raw multi-lingual data structured as a tree of folders

+(5) *stats* folder contains scripts that demonstrate approaches for statistics extraction from various formats and for verious types of linguistic items

-(4) to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata
+(6) (advanced) to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata

+Besides, the repository includes two data folders (*rawdata* and *formats*) that contain toy corpora for practice, and the *stats/tables* folder with the output of stats-extractrs that are used as input to stats-analysers

 NB! most scripts expect to have all inputs (data, imported modules, support lists) in the same folder and need to be started from this folder.